Anti-Afghan sentiment: Australia

-Prejudice towards Afghan people in Australia was first known to be recorded in the 1800s when Afghan migrants first arrived as camel riders in Australia.
+Prejudice towards Afghan people in Australia was first known to be recorded in the 19th century when Afghan migrants first arrived as camel riders in Australia.
 An anti-Afghan league was even formed in 1886.

 Asia and Middle East

 Iran

 Afghan refugees and migrants have lived for decades in Iran.
 However, the crimes associated with Afghans have led to an increase in anti-Afghan sentiment amongst local Iranian citizens and authorities alike.

 Pakistan

 Anti-Afghan sentiment has been reported amongst locals in Pakistan, including public demonstrations with anti-Afghan slogans, resulting from the crime associated with Afghan residents in Pakistan.
 The past few decades have only seen a rise in this sentiment from Pakistanis.

-American scholars, Gortenstien and Vessafi argued in their paper that Afghan enmity towards Pakistan goes back to the country's independence in 1947 which was met by repeated hostility from the Afghan side, including cross border attacks and attempting to fuel internal strife in Pakistan.
+American scholars, Gortenstien and Vessafi argued in their paper that Afghan enmity towards Pakistan goes back to the country's independence in 1947 which was met by repeated hostility and interference from the Afghan side, including cross border attacks and attempting to fuel internal strife in Pakistan.
 This included supporting and encouraging anti-state elements within Pakistan's borders.
 After a period of approximately thirty years of Afghan hostility, the Pakistani intelligence under Zulfikar Ali Bhutto's authorization began supporting violent Islamist uprisings in Afghanistan in retaliation to three decades of Afghan interference in Pakistan.
 The Islamist Jihadists groups appeared prior to Pakistan's support and were devoted to destroying communist rule in Afghanistan.
 These jihadist uprisings, later backed by Pakistan and even later by America and its allies, resulted in a full-scale civil war erupting in Afghanistan.
 This all stems from Afghanistan's refusal to accept the Durrand Line.

-In 2011 in the Pakistani province of KhyberPakhtunkhwa (KP), a local Pashtun father led a demonstration against Afghan residents, alleging they had attacked his sons with steel rods, and later even stalked them to hospital where they went to be treated for injuries.
+In 2011 in the Pakistani province of Khyber Pakhtunkhwa (KP), a local Pashtun father led a demonstration against Afghan residents, alleging they had attacked his sons with steel rods, and later even stalked them to hospital where they went to be treated for injuries.
 Reacting to one of such incidents, local KP resident, Muhammed Akber, stated "We are Pashtun, but we are Pakistani, not Afghan.
 The Afghans should go back!"